Excitation of the $^{229}$Th nucleus by the hole in the inner electronic shells: Introduction

 The isomeric state $A^*$ $(\tfrac32^+)$ of the $^{229}$Th nucleus lies $\Delta\approx 8.3$\,eV above the ground state $A$ $(I^\pi=\tfrac52^+)$ \cite{Seiferle2019,Sikorsky2020,Kraemer2023}.
 This state is widely considered as ideal candidate for the creation of a nuclear optical clock \cite{PT03,Rellergert2010}.
 That, as expected, will further stimulate many practical and fundamental applications, including studying new physics \cite{Fla06c,BDFP09,SBDJ18,FBF20}, observing Dicke and M\"ossbauer effects in the UV range \cite{Dicke_53,Tkalya2011}, and others.
-The properties of this metastable state have been investigated experimentally \cite{WSLN16,TOGM18,SPKT18} but these studies are hampered due to the limited number of isomeric nuclei.
+The properties of this metastable state have been investigated experimentally \cite{WSLN16,TOGM18,SPKT18} but these studies are hampered due to the limited quantities of isomeric nuclei.
 That is why lot of attention is paid to find an optimal way to populate isomeric state.

-At present the $^{229}$Th in the isomeric state $A^*$ is usually directly produced in nuclear reactions (for example, as a result of $\alpha$-decay of $^{233}$U).
-Alternatively, one can try to excite $^{229}$Th to the isomeric state \cite{Wense2020,Beeks2022,JBK23}.
-Here we discuss a relatively simple way to achieve this goal using the hyperfine mixing of nuclear states \cite{LOP66,Karpeshin1998,SGR22}.
-This may help to perform accurate measurement of the nuclear transition frequency, which is crucial for making an optical nuclear clock.
+Thorium-229 in the $A^*$ state is usually produced in nuclear reactions (for example, in $\alpha$-decay of $^{233}$U).
+Alternatively, one can try to excite $^{229}$Th to the isomeric state \cite{Tkalya1992,Karpeshin1998,Tkalya2020,Beeks2022,JBK23,masuda2019x}.
+Here we discuss a relatively simple way to do this using the hyperfine mixing of nuclear states \cite{LOP66,WyZy93,KBT99,Tkalya2016a,SGR22}.
+This may help to perform accurate measurement of the nuclear transition frequency, which is crucial for making an optical nuclear clock, see recent review \cite{TKMS24}.

-The hyperfine structure constants for the $1s$ and $2s$ electrons in the hydrogenlike thorium are $a(1s)\approx 0.68$\,eV and $a(2s)\approx 0.09$\,eV \cite{SGR22}.
-The off-diagonal hyperfine matrix element $b$ between nuclear states $A$ and $A^*$ is expected to be of the same order of magnitude, $b\sim a$ \cite{LOP66,Karpeshin1998}.
-Following Refs.\,\cite{Minkov2019,Shigekawa2021,SGR22}, we assume that $|b(1s)|\approx 0.24$ and $|b(2s)|\approx 0.03$.
-The hole in the $1s$, or in the $2s$ shell has the hydrogenlike wavefunction and, therefore, the hydrogenlike values of the hyperfine parameters.
+The hyperfine structure constants for the hydrogenlike thorium are $a(1s)\approx 0.68$\,eV and $a(2s)\approx 0.09$\,eV \cite{SGR22}.
+The off-diagonal hyperfine matrix element $b$ between nuclear states $A$ and $A^*$ is expected to be of the same order of magnitude.
+Following Refs.\,\cite{Minkov2019,Shigekawa2021,SGR22}, we assume that $|b(1s)|\approx 0.24$ eV and $|b(2s)|\approx 0.03$ eV.
+The hole in the $1s$, or $2s$ shell has the hydrogenlike wavefunction and, therefore, the same values of the hyperfine parameters.